marcusbandit/grade-browser/README.md

 ## License

-MIT License - see the LICENSE file for details.
+Apache License 2.0 - see the LICENSE file for details.

 ## Author